-- 7.14.4 Rocky shores seaward of the trail will automatically qualify as spreading room unless they are excepted land or subject to long-term exclusions.
-There are unlikely to be any significant areas of rocky shore landward of the trail but we may use our discretion to include as spreading room any that do occur in accordance with the principles described in section 4.8. - 7.14.5 Rocky shores are unlikely to be excepted land unless subject to military byelaws.
+- Rocky shores seaward of the trail will automatically qualify as spreading room unless they are excepted land or subject to long-term exclusions.
+There are unlikely to be any significant areas of rocky shore landward of the trail but we are likely to use our discretion to include as spreading room any that do occur. - 7.14.5 Rocky shores are unlikely to be excepted land unless subject to military byelaws.
 In practice it may not be possible to reach them on foot if the only way to them (other than from the sea) passes through excepted land, for example through a private garden or hotel premises.

-Figures 25, 26 and 30 in chapter 9 illustrate how coastal access rights might be implemented on areas with rocky shores.
+Figures 24, 25 and 29 in chapter 9 illustrate how coastal access rights might be implemented on areas with rocky shores.

-Where there are concerns, these are most likely to arise in relation to:
+- 7.14.6 Where there are concerns, these are most likely to arise in relation to:

+- Public safety

-- Rock pooling, fossil hunting, bait collection, coasteering etc
+- Rock pooling, fossil hunting, bait collection etc

 - Disturbance to birds

 - Disturbance to seals see section 7.11

-7.14.7 Concerns may arise in areas where there is a danger of rock-falls from adjacent cliffs or where people could get cut off by the tide.
+7.14.7 Concerns may arise in areas where there is a danger of rockfalls from adjacent cliffs or where people could get cut off by the tide.
 People are generally well aware of these dangers.

-- 7.14.8 Alignment solutions are unlikely to be an effective means to address these issues except in the unusual circumstance that the trail passes along an affected shoreline.
-Informal management techniques - 7.14.9 Where we receive information about particular local dangers, we will discuss the best course of action with organisations responsible for general safety at the coast.
-Signs may be used to point out any dangers that are not obvious.
-Directions to restrict or exclude access - 7.14.10 Directions may not be used to prevent danger to the public from natural features and hazards of this type see section 6.6.
+7.14.8 Alignment solutions are unlikely to be an effective means to address these issues except in the unusual circumstance that the trail passes along an affected shoreline.

+7.14.9 Where we receive information about particular local dangers, we will discuss the best course of action with organisations responsible for general safety at the coast.
+Signs may be used to point out any dangers that are not obvious

+7.14.10 Directions may not be used to prevent danger to the public from natural features and hazards of this type - see section 6.6.

-Rock pooling, fossil hunting, bait collection, coasteering etc The need for intervention
+Rock pooling, fossil hunting, bait collection etc